vicchimenti/law-tabbed/README.md

 ## TODO

-- [] create code only proto for live
+- [x] create code only proto for live
 - [] sync proto h2 to global h2
+- [] implement live code only proto